 - Always protect counters from hot pots, pans, and dishes of food.
 Extreme heat can cause a thermal shock, which may crack stone countertops.
 Use trivets that allow airflow under the hot item, particularly slow cookers that expose counter surfaces to heat for several hours.

 - Never stand or sit on stone countertops as it may cause breaks if subjected to being overweight.

 - Pay attention on spills and wipe them up quickly.
 Most stone is sensitive to acidic foods like wine, citrus juices, etc.

 - Avoid chopping or slicing directly on the stone counter to prevent scratches.
 Always use a cutting board.

 - In case your countertop have been finished with a sealant, it won’t keep going forever.
-Normal wear and tear removes the finish.
+Normal wear and tear remove the finish.
 How regularly you have to reseal depends on the type and nature of the stone and the color of the stone.
-Light colored stone normally should be resealedevery three years while darker colors can go three to five years.
+Light-colored stone normally should be resealedevery three years while darker colors can go three to five years.